Where We Work

 Map

-IOCC has worked in the Holy Land since 1997, collaborating with local Orthodox Church and ACT Alliance partners, as well as with hospitals, schools, and other community groups, to improve residents’ quality of life.
+IOCC has worked in the Holy Land since 1997, collaborating with the local Orthodox Church and other partners, as well as with hospitals, schools, and other community groups, to address various needs through emergency assistance, agriculture aid, economic and educational opportunity, psychosocial support, and other humanitarian programs.

 Map